sansseriff/bevy_reactor/README.md

 })
 ```

-The `Cx` context type is the most general and powerful.
+The `Cx` parameter type is the most general and powerful.
 It's actually an amalgam of several traits,
 which includes:

-* `RunContextRead` - a trait that defines methods for reading mutables, resources, and other
+* `RunContextRead` - a trait that defines methods for *reading* mutables, resources, and other
   reactive data sources and tracking their use.
-* `RunContextWrite` - a trait that defines methods for writing to mutables, running callbacks
+* `RunContextWrite` - a trait that defines methods for *writing* to mutables, running callbacks
   and doing other actions which may mutate the world but which don't cause structural changes.
-* `RunContextSetup` - a trait that defines methods for creating new mutables, callbacks,
+* `RunContextSetup` - a trait that defines methods for *creating* new mutables, callbacks,
   memos and effects.

 The `Cx` type also has a `props` attribute which allows properties to be passed to the function